jwrg/paipo/README.md

 Currently, the scope of the project is indeterminate, but has the following goals in mind:

-* Provide a small springboard Koa.js + Postgres app
+* Pre-configure tools for rapid development and testing
 * Make a few starting choices for basic middleware (which can be readily changed and adapted)
-* Pre-configure tools for rapid development and testing
+* Provide a small springboard Koa.js + Postgres app

-### Goals
+### Data Visualization and Entry App

 The project aims to be lightweight and OOTB is a simple data entry app with a calendar view and a means to create,